ozgunbal/rescript-react-hooks/Notes.md

-## ReasonReact Problems and Approaches
+## Rescript Problems and Approaches

 - Prop spreading -> Not Possible by design
 - Default prop: